Motor Carrier Act of 1980: Contents

 The Act prohibited rate bureaus from interfering with any carrier's rights to publish its own rates.
 As implemented, it removed most rate making from the rate bureaus, eliminated most restrictions on commodities that could be carried, and deregulated the routes that motor carriers could use and the geographic regions that they could serve.
 The law authorized truckers to price freely within a "zone of reasonableness" and so truckers could increase or decrease rates from current levels by 15 percent without challenge.
 They were encouraged to make independent rate filings with even larger price changes.

 A particularly interesting aspect of the legislation is that it was implemented more aggressively, in a pro-competitive direction, than it was written.
 Promoting independent pricing and open entry were critical to achieving a level of competition, which was made possible by the characteristics of the trucking industry.
 Under Darius Gaskins, the Chair of the Interstate Commerce Commission in the period immediately following passage of this Act, entry controls were dramatically reduced.
 In addition, the Commission interpreted the Act to allow contract rate making without regulatory review, and it opened the field for transport brokers, which could manage better match-ups between the demand for transport services and the availability of carriers.

 Before the law, the industry had simply passed along higher wages and operating costs to shippers.
 The law had far-reaching consequences, causing a general price reduction for consumer packaged goods, greater price competition, and lower profit margins.

 Aftermath

 Since the law was passed, the number of new firms has increased dramatically, especially low-cost, non-union carriers.
 By 1990, the number of licensed carriers exceeded 40,000, more than twice as in 1980.
 Combined with the Staggers Act (1980), intermodal freight transport surged, expanding 70 percent between 1981 and 1986.

 Deregulation allowed manufacturers to reduce inventories, to move their products more quickly, and to be more responsive to customers.
 Consumers indirectly benefited from the more efficient, lower-cost transport of goods, according to a comprehensive study from the Department of Transportation.

-"The deregulation of the trucking industry in the 1980s resulted in the loss of more than 10,000 employers that used to contribute" to the Central States Pension Fund.
-This is one of the factors that "led to Central States Pension Fund’s extreme under-funding problem".